michelletranbui/dh110-michelle/README.md

 # The Accessibility of Streaming Sites

 ## Digital Humanities 110 - Michelle Tran Bui
-Thinking back to what websites and apps I use the most, Netflix and Crunchyroll came to the top of that list.
-I frequently use these two streaming platforms to relax in my free time and search for new shows to watch--which are typically animes.
-With Netflix being one of the most, if not the most popular streaming platform, it's design is quite seamless and easy to navigate.
-On both streaming platforms, my core task is to browse through the homepage for an anime to watch and observe the usability issues between the top American streaming platform Netflix, and the top anime streaming platform Crunchyroll.
+Thinking back to what websites and apps I use the most, streaming websites came to the top of the list.
+More often than not, I watch animes on my free time.
+The two websites that I frequent the most when looking for something new is KissAnime and Crunchyroll.
+Both websites have different shows that in their catalogue, as well as varying levels of video quality and uplooad speeds.
+On both streaming platforms, my core task is to browse through the homepage for an anime to watch and observe the usability issues between the two anime streaming websites.

 ### Nielson's 10 Heuristics
 Heuristic | Definition